 In this guide, we explained what’s crippling depression and everything you need to know about it.

 What is a crippling mental illness?

 Crippling depression is a serious psychiatric depression (major depressive disorder) to the extent of restricting essential functioning, including the normal capacity to work and live.
-Some of those affected experience episodes that last for a few weeks or months, such as after a loved one’s loss or death.
+Some of those affected experience episodes that last for a few weeks or months, such as after a loved one’s loss.

 What are the 4 types of depression?

 There are more than 4 forms of depression established by the medical profession.
 The disorders include extreme depression, bipolar disorder, chronic depressive disorder, seasonal affective disorder, peripartum (postpartum) depression, psychotic depression, premenstrual dysphoric disorder, and depression.